*

 In the search industry bloggers Brian Dean and Rand Fishkin are probably the best examples of business blogging I refer to.

-It’s business blogging that is neither really private nor really corporate.
-There are many agency blogs but Brian is just one person while Moz is not an agency anymore.
-They serve the webmaster community by now.
+There are many agency blogs but Brian is just one individual while Moz is not an agency anymore.

 Business blogging gets practiced very successfully not only in the search industry.

 There seems to persist a large amount of uncertainty about the nature of it though.
-We even witnessed some spectacular failures of business blogs.

-To establish a few guidelines for proper business blog behavior there arises a need for a set of “social values” especially in connection and to deal with social media.
+There is a dire need for a set of “social values” especially in connection and to deal with social media.

 These guidelines are indeed fairly simple and self-evident once written down.

-Take a look at the 10 commandments of business blogging and also make sure to read my introduction called the 10 simplest ways to boost your social media credibility right from the start:
+Also make sure to read my introduction called the 10 simplest ways to boost your social media credibility right from the start:

 1. Use your real name

-In case you want people to take you seriously you have to use your real name for your blog.
-It doesn’t have to be in the domain name.
+Do you want people to take you seriously?
+Then you have to use your real name for your blog.

 It must be clear who blogs and what the person is about.